Convex-Dev/design/docs/overview/convex-whitepaper.md

 In more complex cases:

 * Multiple Peers may propose Blocks at the same time.
 In this case, stake-weighted voting would be used to resolve conflicts and determine which Blocks are included first.
 It may take an additional round or two to resolve such conflicts into a stable Ordering.
-Overall, this is more efficient since multiple Blocks are being brought into Consensus in a similar toatl number of rounds.
+Overall, this is more efficient since multiple Blocks are being brought into Consensus in a similar total number of rounds.
 * The network might not reach a quiescent state before further new Blocks are added.
 This is not an issue: consensus will be confirmed for the initial Block(s) while the new Blocks are still being propagated at earlier stages.
 * Some Peers might misbehave or be temporarily unavailable.
 Again, this is not a problem as long as a sufficient number of Good Peers are still operating and connected, since the consensus thresholds can still be met.
 Temporarily disconnected or offline Peers can "catch up" later.
 * The Peer Network may not be fully connected, potentially adding `O(log(number of peers))` additional rounds of propagation assuming that each Peer propagates to a small constant number of other Peers in each time period.
 In practice, not all these additional rounds may be needed because a smaller number of highly staked and well-connected Peers will be able to confirm consensus without waiting for the rest of the Network.